 Airwars maintains an extensive database of all known allegations in which civilians and friendly forces have been reported killed by the Coalition or Russia in Iraq and Syria.
-Our individual case studies include photographs, videos, available biographies of the dead, and links to all known sources.
+Our individual case studies include photographs, videos, names of the dead, and links to all known sources.
 These reports represent our best current understanding of events and are updated as new information becomes available.